danielyxie/bitburner/doc/source/netscript/sleeveapi/travel.rst

 .. js:function:: travel(sleeveNumber, cityName)

-    :param int sleeveNumber: index of the sleeve to travel.
+    :param int sleeveNumber: Index of the sleeve to travel.
+See :ref:`here <netscript_sleeveapi_referencingaduplicatesleeve>`
-    :param string cityName: name of the destination city.
+    :param string cityName: Name of the destination city.

     Return a boolean indicating whether or not the sleeve reached destination.